 In 2012 I started writing features about work and business for the Financial Times.
 In 2015 I was asked to speak at The Do Lectures and to tell a story I’d never told before.
 I stood on stage and revealed the truth behind why I quit my job to go independent and how I found my compass (watch: Finding your story, your purpose and your compass).

-Now my mission is about helping organisations, teams and individuals get fired up about doing their best work.
+Now my mission is to shake up the world of work.
 My career has been a real adventure - full of the inevitable ups and downs - I’ve seen the good, the bad and the ugly sides of the world of work.
 What gets me out of bed in the morning is a mission to make the world of work and business more human.
 I know we’d all be in a better place if we brought our real selves to work.
 These days I make sure I follow ‘me’: I go for summer swims, hunt out good coffee, and am around for my kids.
 I’ve seen from my own story that when you show up as the Real You, the good stuff follows.

 I’ve worked at the Ian Sanders Company for many years as editor, writer, researcher and all round sounding board.
 Before that, I had an eclectic career - I've worked in boardrooms and therapy rooms; up the Sydney Harbour Bridge and over a Japanese fish shop.
 Wherever I’ve been and whatever I’ve done, words, ideas, stories have always been at the heart of my journey.
 What I’ve learned in these different disciplines and environments is distilled into my approach today.
 An open mind, a nose-to-the-ground appetite for the truth and hearty dose of curiosity to find the gold: these elements go into every project.
 I bring a bird’s eye view of the overall picture, as well as having a focused gaze on the small details.
 I’m a devil’s advocate, an asker of the “what if we did it this way, not that?”
 I’ve co-founded a back-to-work mums’ group and organised charity events; I’m active in a local Meet Up group and get involved in the local community as a school governor.
 Good coffee shops are my natural habitat and can usually be spotted with black Muji fineliner in hand, doing two of my favourite things - doodling and writing.